Should You Use Emojis in Your Email Subject Line? [Plus Best Practices for Adding Them]

 Increased Visual Appeal

-One of the primary benefits of using emojis in email subject lines is their ability to increase visual appeal.
-With the increasing number of emails people receive daily, it is crucial to make subject lines stand out.
-Emojis can help achieve this by adding color, shape, and meaning to an otherwise mundane text.
-A study by Experian found that emails with emojis in the subject line had a higher open rate (66%) than those without (56%).
-This increased open rate indicates that emojis draw attention, making subject lines more likely to be read and ultimately increasing the likelihood of engagement.
-Furthermore, emojis can help break the monotony of text-based subject lines and convey feelings or reactions without the need for words.
+One of the greatest benefits of using emojis in email subject lines is that they provide visual interest.
+As there are millions of emails sent every day, it’s essential that your subject lines stand out.
+Emojis can achieve this, by adding colour, texture and realistic content to an otherwise sterile text.
+According to an Experian survey, emails with emojis in the subject line opened faster (66%) than those without them (56%).
+With this greater open rate, emojis stand out, and subject lines get read more often, which in turn drives more interaction.
+Additionally, Emojis can help bypass the boredom of text-based subject lines and communicate feelings or responses without writing.

 Emotional Connection